-Welcome to my blog, where I post on on educational practice and policy, philosophical topics, and other things that interest me.
+Welcome to my blog, Conversations and Contexts, where I post on on educational practice and policy, philosophical topics, and other things that interest me.
 Please note that the descriptions of classroom moments in this blog, though rooted in reality, are not literal records.
 Some details (including all names) have been changed to protect students’ anonymity, some characters are composites, and some events have been altered, compressed, or conflated for the purposes of story telling.

 It’s the first day of teaching literature to my year 1 secondary school class.
 I choose several poems, chop them up into individual sentences, and divide the fragments among the students.
 Each student gets eight to ten sentences, and their task is to create their own poem out of them.
 I encourage them to be creative.
 They can transform words, add or take away words, use different tenses, but they must keep the same basic structure and meaning.